leanprover/fp-lean/functional-programming-lean/src/functor-applicative-monad/inheritance.md

 They are then added to internal tables in Lean that allow it to find the instances upon request.
 A consequence of this is that type classes may inherit from other type classes.

+Because it uses precisely the same language features, type class inheritance supports all the features of structure inheritance, including multiple inheritance, default implementations of parent types' methods, and automatic collapsing of diamonds.
+This is useful in many of the same situations that multiple interface inheritance is useful in languages like Java, C# and Kotlin.
+By carefully designing type class inheritance hierarchies, programmers can get the best of both worlds: a fine-grained collection of independently-implementable abstractions, and automatic construction of these specific abstractions from larger, more general abstractions.